-Quickly digitize any paper score on the go.
-Snap a photo of each page with your iPad's camera or add images from your Photos library.
-Adjust your images as needed, then let forScore turn them into a standard PDF file.
-Get high-quality results without getting anywhere near a flatbed scanner.
+Nothing matches the quality of a flatbed scanner or flexibility of a dedicated scanner app, but when you need to digitize a paper score on the go, Darkroom can help.
+Snap a photo of each page with your device's camera or add a few images from your Photos library.
+Adjust your pages as needed, then let forScore turn them into a standard PDF file.